Apple Sauce

 • Do likewise with quinces.

-• To start, place apple and quince chunks in a large pot.
-Add apple juice.
-Cover the pot with a lid and let the fruits simmer for about 25 minutes until they are soft and cooked through.
-Once the fruits are nice and tender, it's time to transform them into a smooth compote.
+• Place the apple and quince pieces in a large pot.
+Add the apple juice.
+Cover the pot with a lid and let them simmer for about 25 minutes, until the fruits are soft and cooked through.

 cooking chunks of apples

-• Pass the cooked fruits through a food mill to remove any seeds, skins, or other solids.
-Return the mixture to the pot and add the brown sugar.
-Add some flavorings such as cinnamon or vanilla.
+• Pass the cooked fruit through a food mill to remove the skins, seeds, and any solids.
+Return the puree to the pot.
+Stir in the brown sugar and your chosen flavorings, such as cinnamon or vanilla.

 passing apple through a food mill